Please note: a valid prescription is required for all prescription medication.

 Storage and Travel Basics

-Store tablets at room temperature in a dry place, away from heat and moisture.
-Keep the bottle tightly closed and out of reach of children and pets.
-Do not store in a bathroom.
-Check the expiration date on the package.
+Store tablets at controlled room temperature in a dry place, protected from excess heat and moisture.
+Keep the medicine in its original container or blister packaging until use, and keep it out of reach of children and pets.
+Avoid storing doses in bathrooms or near kitchen sinks where humidity is higher.

 Side Effects and Safety